 The free PhotoRec file recovery tool does the job, but it’s not nearly as easy to use as the other programs on my list.

 PhotoRec is limited by the command line interface and multi-step recovery process.
-However, my biggest problem with PhotoRec is that it is very difficult to avoid recovering all deleted files at once, not just the one or two files you are using.
+However, my biggest problem with PhotoRec is that it is challenging to avoid recovering all deleted files at once, not just the one or two files you are using.

 PhotoRec can recover files from hard drives, optical drives, and memory cards.
 PhotoRec will be able to get back files from any storage device on your computer.